Rhys Ifans

+Ifans was also formerly the frontman of the rock bands The Peth and Super Furry Animals.

 Early life

-Ifans was born Rhys Owain Evans in Haverfordwest on 22 July 1967, the son of nursery school teacher Beti-Wyn (née Davies) and primary school teacher Eurwyn Evans.
+Ifans was born Rhys Owain Evans in Haverfordwest on 22 July 1967, the son of nursery school teacher Beti-Wyn (née Davies) and primary school teacher Eirwyn Evans.
 His younger brother, Llŷr Ifans, is also an actor.
 He grew up in Ruthin, where he received his primary education at Ysgol Pentrecelyn and was raised speaking Welsh as his first language.
 He attended Ysgol Maes Garmon, a Welsh medium secondary school in Mold, where he took his O levels and A levels.
 He attended acting classes at Theatr Clwyd.
 After leaving school, he presented Welsh-language television programmes on S4C.
 He studied acting at the Guildhall School of Music and Drama in London, where he graduated in 1997.

 Career

 Stage

 Ifans' early stage work included Hamlet at Theatr Clwyd, A Midsummer Night's Dream at the Regent's Park Theatre, and Under Milk Wood and Volpone at the National Theatre.
 He appeared at the Donmar Warehouse in 2003's Accidental Death of an Anarchist.
 In 2006, he returned to the London stage in Michael Grandage's production of Don Juan in Soho at the Donmar Warehouse.
 In 2016, Ifans played Fool alongside Glenda Jackson in Deborah Warner's production of King Lear, at The Old Vic.
 He returned to The Old Vic to play Ebenezer Scrooge in Matthew Warchus' production of A Christmas Carol (adapted by Jack Thorne) in 2017 and in 2018 returned to the National Theatre to play King Berenger in Patrick Marber's new adaptation of Eugene Ionesco's Exit the King.
 Ifans was given the role of Atticus Finch in Aaron Sorkin's To Kill A Mockingbird to begin at London's Gielgud Theatre on 21 May 2020.
 The play was delayed due to the COVID-19 pandemic but was rescheduled for May 2021.
 The role of Atticus Finch was later given to Rafe Spall due to scheduling conflicts.